A Resume is the Gateway to Getting Hired

 Your resume should have the power to tell your story.
 Before you ever make it to an interview, hiring managers will first review your resume to decide if they want to move forward with you.
 The purpose of your resume is to introduce yourself and grab the attention of the hiring manager.
 Tell your unique story to help get you noticed and highlight your experience but keep it succinct.
 You can always expand on your experience during the interview; this will help naturally guide the flow of the interview.

-After you’ve covered your education and teaching licensure, you should write your work experience.
+After you’ve covered your education and teaching license, you should write your work experience.
 List company names in bolded fonts and always make sure to write out years as four digits (i.e., 2019-2020).
 In a bullet-pointed list, you may include your essential duties and achievements.
-Limit your list to a maximum of 3 bullet points.
+Include only relevant points and be sure to limit your list to a maximum of 3 bullet points.

 Formatting Your Resume